JdeRobot/smart-traffic-sensor-lab/README.md

 2. Prepare your training data

-For this you have to reuse some already existing database or generate your own data.
+For this we can reuse some already existing database or generate your own data.
 To train the vehicles-detection module of traffic monitor I generated my own database of vehicles following the PASCAL VOC format.
 This is well-known format that can be used later to generate the traing.record and testing.record TFRecord files needed by tensorflow to re-train an already